Extending the Tutte and Bollob\'as-Riordan Polynomials to Rank 3 Weakly-Colored Stranded Graphs: Rank half-edged stranded graphs and a generalized polynomial invariant

+A 1--inner loop $e$ has two outer strands which should be incident to, potentially, two distinct sectors, $v_1$ and $v_2$ of the vertex, as illustrated in Figure \ref{fig:mpinner}B. Any sector, $v_1$ or $v_2$, has at least two sHEs or edges because two chords with the same color pair are incident on their pre-edges.

+A 0--inner loop $e$ has potentially three such sectors, $v_1,v_2$ and $v_3$.
+Each sector should contain at least two sHEs or edges.

-The notion of trivial self-loop can be addressed at this point for this category of graphs.
-We call a self-loop $e$ trivial if it is a 3--inner or 2--inner self-loop or if it is a 1--inner or 0--inner self-loop such that there is no edge between separate sectors $v_i$.
+The notion of trivial loop in HEcTG can be addressed at this point.
+We call a loop $e$ \emph{trivial} if it is a 3--inner or a 2--inner loop, or if it is a 1--inner with exactly 2 sectors (upon contraction of $e$ leads to 2 connected component vertex graphs) or 0--inner loop with exactly 3 sectors (upon contraction of $e$ leads to 3 connected component vertex graphs) such that there are no stranded edges linking different sectors.

-For a 3--inner self-loop, the contraction gives three trivial discs, see Figure \ref{fig:wpcont}O. For a trivial 2--inner self-loop the contraction is still straightforward and yields Figure \ref{fig:wpcont}A. For a 1--inner self loop contraction (see Figure \ref{fig:wpcont}B), one gets one extra disc and has two possible configurations: either the vertex remains connected or it gets disconnected with two (possibly non trivial) vertices in both situations.
-Concerning the contraction of a trivial 1--inner self-loop, it is immediate that the vertex gets disconnected in two non trivial vertices.
-For a 0--inner self-loop contraction (see Figure \ref{fig:wpcont}C), we have no additional disc but three types of configurations with up to three disconnected (and possibly non trivial) vertices.
-The contraction of a trivial 0--inner self-loop yields directly three disconnected and non trivial vertices.
+For a 3--inner loop, the contraction gives three trivial circles, see Figure \ref{fig:wpcont}O. The contraction of a trivial 2--inner loop is again straightforward and yields Figure \ref{fig:wpcont}A. For a 1--inner loop contraction (see Figure \ref{fig:wpcont}B), one gets one additional trivial circle, and has two possible configurations: either the stranded vertex remains connected or it gets disconnected with two (possibly non trivial) stranded vertices in both situations.
+Concerning the contraction of a trivial 1--inner loop, it is immediate that the vertex gets disconnected in two non trivial vertices.
+For a 0--inner loop contraction (see Figure \ref{fig:wpcont}C), we have no additional circles but three types of configurations with up to three disconnected (and possibly non trivial) stranded vertices.
+The contraction of a trivial 0--inner loop yields three disconnected and non trivial stranded vertices.